Dalton-Klein/Dalton-Klein/README.md

 ## What's I'm doing now

+- 🏙️ I’m currently working for UnitedHealth Group as a senior full-stack enginner.
+I work on internal finance, accounting, and reporting applications.
-- 🔭 I’m currently working on my ChessLeague game.
-Hoping to bring it to the iOS store!
+- 🔭 I’m currently working on a social media and forum based application geared towards developers.
+Hoping to bring and MVP live soon!
 - 🌱 I’m currently learning more about socket.io and webRTC.
-- 🏙️ I’m currently looking for a full time job to earn money for my efforts.

 ## Let's Get In Touch